-The South Creek Sector Review detailed the need for water to be managed holistically under integrated water management.
-The release of Sydney Water's Western Sydney Regional Master Plan in 2020 will set out an integrated water management servicing direction to 2056.
-The Master Plan sets direction for doing water differently, it considers the total water cycle in Western Sydney and promotes a sustainable water future delivered via integrated water services.
+Sydney Water's Western Sydney Regional Master Plan 2020 sets out an integrated water management servicing direction to 2056.
+The Master Plan sets direction for doing water differently.
+It considers the total water cycle in Western Sydney and promotes a sustainable water future delivered via integrated water services.
 The Master Plan's principles will be incorporated into the Aerotropolis.